Vietnam.vn - Nền tảng quảng bá Việt Nam

 Mexico City's STC Metro network has been operating since 1969.
 (Source: Alamy)

-Mexico City is notorious for its severe traffic congestion and pollution, but fortunately, residents and visitors have the option of getting around via a fast, extensive, and efficient transit system that offers some of the cheapest fares in the world.
+Mexico City is notorious for its severe traffic congestion and environmental pollution, but fortunately, residents and tourists have the option of traveling on a fast, extensive, and efficient transportation system with some of the cheapest fares in the world.

-Opened in 1969, the STC Metro System is now the second largest subway system in North America – after New York City – with 12 lines, 195 stations (115 underground) and over 140 miles of track.
-Instead of using conventional steel wheels on steel tracks, the STC Metro uses a system similar to many Paris Métro lines with rubber tires on steel wheels, providing a smoother and quieter ride over Mexico City’s unstable and earthquake-prone terrain.
-This decision proved to be a wise one as the STC Metro system continued to operate normally after the 1985 earthquake.
+Opened in 1969, the STC Metro system is now the second largest subway system in North America – after New York City – with 12 lines, 195 stations (115 underground), and over 225 km of track.
+Instead of using conventional steel wheels on steel tracks, the STC subway uses a system similar to many Paris Métro lines, with rubber tires on steel wheels, providing a smoother and quieter ride on Mexico City's unstable and earthquake-prone terrain.
+This decision proved wise, as the STC Metro system continued to operate normally after the 1985 earthquake.

-What's special is that Metro STC trains have the cheapest tickets in the world.
-At only 5 Pesos (about 0.25 USD) per trip, this is the fastest and cheapest way for tourists to travel around this vast metropolis.
+Remarkably, Metro STC trains offer the cheapest fares in the world.
+At just 5 pesos (approximately $0.25 USD) per trip, it's the fastest and most affordable way for travelers to get around this vast metropolis.

 Singapore MRT